1941 Brooklyn Dodgers season

 The 1941 Brooklyn Dodgers, led by manager Leo Durocher, won their first pennant in 21 years, edging the St. Louis Cardinals by 2.5 games.
 They went on to lose to the New York Yankees in the World Series.

 In The New Bill James Historical Baseball Abstract, this team was referenced as one of "The Greatest Teams That Never Was", due to the quality of its starting lineup.
 Dolph Camilli was the slugging star with 34 home runs and 120 RBI.
 He was voted the National League's Most Valuable Player.
 Pete Reiser, a 22-year-old rookie, led the league in batting average, slugging percentage, and runs scored.
 Other regulars included Hall of Famers Billy Herman, Joe Medwick, Pee Wee Reese, and Dixie Walker.
 Not surprisingly, the Dodgers scored the most runs of any NL team (800).

 The pitching staff featured a pair of 22-game winners, Kirby Higbe and Whitlow Wyatt, having their best pro seasons.

 On July 1, the Dodgers played the Phillies in Brooklyn; the game was televised by WNBT in New York (now WNBC), making the contest the first program aired by a commercial TV station in the United States.
-Although the Dodgers would later win the pennant and the Phillies would finish dead last in the NL, Philadelphia won the game 6–4, in 10 innings.
+Although the Dodgers would later win the pennant and the Phillies would finish in last place in the NL, Philadelphia won the game 6–4, in 10 innings.